adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

    used.
 Be sure to define any new terms in this section.
 -->

 We can do a couple of things without being blocked by decisions in this RFC.
-First and foremost, we can add more stories to Chromatic for coverage on components.
+First and foremost, we can add more stories to Chromatic for visual regression test coverage on components.
 We don't need to do every component at once, but the more we have ahead of time, the easier this whole process will be.
 It can help us move both to the new CSS and new DNA.

 The second thing we can do is upgrade to DNA 7.
 Again, the more chromatic stories we have in place, the easier this will be, as we'll need to do it to all components at once.
 This will prepare us more for the merge with CSS in which we'll need to worry about merging our changes with Spectrum-CSS' changes.

 Once both of the above are in place, we can move forward with merging with Spectrum CSS.

--- to fill out --
+--Initial leaning-- is to consume DSS directly, and write out own CSS based on that.
+Reason being that we are currently asking for a specialized package that requires post processing, css modules for one, and web components are running their own post processing on Spectrum-CSS as well.
+We could see Spectrum-CSS providing CSS for teams that just want to include it on their page, but each implementation with a framework comes with different needs that they know best.
+Any changes that we'd need to make to post processing would need to be made in Spectrum-CSS and that just doesn't make much sense.
+We see another avenue for continuing to work with Spectrum-CSS.
+Since it's meant to do things that DSS can't, if they could turn those "things that DSS can't do" into their own mixins and publish those, then we could use them too.
+In addition, they could make use of those mixins themselves for Spectrum-CSS.
+This would allow us to not duplicate much of what Spectrum-CSS does, and give us the flexibility to change our DOM structure without causing a breaking change to Spectrum CSS.
+It would also allow us to iterate more quickly because we could make CSS changes in sync with our code changes.

 ### Approaches